How to pass your Trinity CertTESOL pre-admission interview

 - You must have qualifications for entry to higher education (college or university level) in your home country.
 You must show proof of these qualifications.

-- You must have a high level of English language competence in the four skills: reading, writing, speaking, listening.
+- You must have a high English language competence in the four skills: reading, writing, speaking, listening.
 Your level must be appropriate for an English teacher and good enough to understand the course material and tasks.
 If English is not your first language, you should have an English level of C1 on the Common European Framework of Reference (CEFR) in all four skills.
 In addition, you must demonstrate an acceptable English level in the pre-admission interview written task and admissions interview.